dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/chamber-of-resonance-puzzle.md

 ### Successful Completion
 When the correct harmonic pattern is created:

-- The seven-pointed star on the dais illuminates in sequence
+- The four intact points of the star illuminate in sequence
-- The glowing depression opens, revealing the Stone of Clarity rising from within
+- The glowing depression (Clarity) opens, revealing the Stone rising from within
 - The Guardian (if present) bows and retreats into the wall
 - The chamber fills with harmonious tones that linger for several minutes
 - The Stone of Clarity floats before the player who contributed most to the solution
+- A final vision briefly shows the locations of the three remaining stones

 ### Partial Success
 If players discover some but not all of the correct harmonies: